Are Iowa DOT facilities closed?

 We are continually working to open up more appointment times, but recognize that in order for us to follow social distancing protocols we may not be able to serve all customers as quickly as they may need service.
 Therefore, we suggest that you use our online service selector tool to determine if there are other ways you might be able to receive service, like online renewal.

 If you are unable to get an appointment to renew your license prior to its expiration or have concerns about visiting a service center during the pandemic, and you are ineligible for online renewal, you may be eligible for a temporary six-month or twelve-month extension of your driver’s license, giving you more time to make an appointment at a service center to renew.
 To apply fill out this form.
 Extensions will be processed within 7-10 days.
 You will be required to carry the paper granting you the extension with your expired plastic driver’s license in order to be valid.
-Please note that CDL holders and temporary foreign nationals are not eligible for this extension.
+Please note that temporary foreign nationals are not eligible for this extension.
 This extension is for driving privileges only; there is no guarantee that entities will accept an expired license for ID purposes, even if we grant an extension.

 Are you offering drive tests at this time?

 All drive tests (Commercial drivers, Non-commercial drivers, and motorcycles) are now being conducted in all DOT operated facilities (CDL and motorcycle drive tests are not available at Waukee or Des Moines River Place).
 Drive tests are being conducted by appointment only.
 Walk-in customers will not be served.
 Use our online service selector tool and choose “testing” from the drop down menu to walk you through the steps on how to receive service and make an appointment.
 If you must make an appointment and one is not available, we encourage you to check back often.

 For drive tests involving staff entering vehicles: